iTURTL3/data-size/README.md

 # Data Length to Data Size
-Calculate the data size of data (GB,MB,KB,B) with JavaScript
+Calculate the data size of data (GB,MB,KB,B) in JavaScript.

 ## Example
 ```JS